Car Quick Facts

 Neither BERR or the OFT can advise individuals on the merits of a specific EC case or make representations on their behalf but the OFT can provide advice on procedures for approaching the Commission.

-The text of the new block exemption, explanatory brochure and other information can be found on the EC motor vehicle block exemption web page.
+The text of the new block exemption, explanatory brochure and other information can be found on the UK Motor Vehicle Block Exemption Regulation (MVBER) web page.

 Find Out More Today!